Conference badges are an important networking tool – stop wasting money on badge designs that don’t work.

 4. …Be quite big

 When it comes to conference name badges, bigger is better.
-Delegate badges needs to be visible across a crowded hallway.
+A larger badge gives you an opportunity to include details in clear writing making it visible across a crowded hallway.
 Look for badges that come as 10 cm x 15 cm (around 4” x 6”) as standard.

 5. …Use a clear font